The Ramblers (draft)

 “Are you risking your career for my personal indulgence?” she asked contrivedly.

 The street is relatively quiet as the four settle into comfortable seating within the sleek and powerful automobile for the short drive through the heart of 17th-20th century Roman baroque elegance and its solid facades.
-Foot and vehicle traffic increasingly complicate their plans for stealth as their destination is neared.
+Foot and vehicle traffic increasingly complicates their plans for stealth as their destination is neared.
 “There is an opportune break in crowd flow in front of the main entrance if you time it correctly Billy.
 Stop, walk around the car, and open Marlene’s door as I exit to prepare our entrance into the party office.”
 As he steps from the car, he says “Let’s go.”

 Billy escorts Marlene and she reminds him, while pointing out the detailed spiral wheel on the Column of Marcus Aurelius, that he is on liberty and has a camera, before directing him back to the car to wait for either their exit within minutes or for a curtain to close in one of the eleven large architraved windows on the main floor as a signal of her mission being ongoing.